AspiringPianist/Anubhav.ai/README.md

 ### Running the Chatbot

+Make sure you have [ollama](https://ollama.ai) installed, and then run this command in the terminal. `ollama pull nomic-embed-text`.
+Then follow these steps.

 1. After installing dependencies with `pip install -r requirements.txt `, Run the Flask application using `app.py` or run `flask --app app run` in the terminal.
 2. Open a web browser and navigate to `http://127.0.0.1:5000` to access the chatbot interface.